 Being a parent is one of the most rewarding experiences in life.
 It also certainly has its challenges, especially when one is taking on the responsibilities alone.
 Often times, single mothers feel tired, broken, and overwhelmed.
 At SMU, we want our members to find encouragement and support from others who are or have been in their current situation.
 We also want to provide resources to help equip moms with the tools to be successful despite their circumstances.
 Through our monthly meetings and events we are humbled and blessed to help empower single moms in our community.

 Our mission at SMU is to provide spiritual, emotional, and professional support in order to encourage, equip, and empower single mothers in Virginia.

-Through monthly meetings and an online community, SMU hopes to:
+Through in-person meetings and an online community, SMU hopes to:

 - Provide a safe, non-judgmental environment for single mothers to connect

 - Promote a healthy balance between family, work, and social life